 Academic supervisor: Prof Coralia Cartis (DPhil in Mathematics); IBM co-supervisor: Prof Lior Horesh, Dr Soumyadip Ghosh, Dr Songtao Lu

-Optimization problems, of huge scale, form the modelling and numerical core of machine learning and statistical methodologies.
-A grand challenge in this area is the need to augment stochastic gradient optimization methods with inexact second-order derivative information, so as to obtain more efficient methods especially in the nonconvex case of deep learning.
-In this project, we will investigate ways to approximate second-order information in the finite-sum structure of ML optimization problems.
+Optimisation problems, of huge scale, form the modelling and numerical core of machine learning and statistical methodologies.
+A grand challenge in this area is the need to augment stochastic gradient optimisation methods with inexact second-order derivative information, so as to obtain more efficient methods especially in the nonconvex case of deep learning.
+In this project, we will investigate ways to approximate second-order information in the finite-sum structure of ML optimisation problems.

 Academic supervisor: Niel de Beaudrap (DPhil in Computer Science); IBM co-supervisor: TBC